-Cutaneous endometriosis is a rare condition in which endometrial tissue grows in areas outside of the uterus.
-In this condition, it grows on the skin and can cause lesions, swelling, discomfort, and bleeding.
+Cutaneous endometriosis is a rare condition where endometrial tissue grows in areas outside of the uterus.
+Endometrial tissue may grow on the skin, which can cause lesions, swelling, discomfort, and bleeding.

 Cutaneous endometriosis is a type of endometriosis that occurs on a person’s skin.
 A person may develop skin lesions around their belly button or other areas.

 There are primary and secondary types.
 The primary type occurs spontaneously, while the secondary type occurs following a surgical procedure.